Hoarding resources

 Clean Out and Organization Services

-Although a clean out is not the recommended first step when it comes to hoarding as it does address the root of the problem, sometimes it may be necessary for health reasons.
+Although a clean out is not the recommended first step when it comes to hoarding as it does not address the root of the problem, sometimes it may be necessary for health reasons.

 Certified organizers can be found through: